sruffner/XSort/xsort/assets/edits.md

 neural units table.

 ### Editing a unit's label
 You may specify a descriptive label for any unit in the units table.
-To edit the label, simply **right-click** on the corresponding cell under the **Label** column in the table and edit the label string "in place".
+To edit the label, simply **Alt(Option)-click** on the corresponding cell under the **Label** column in the table and edit the label string "in place".
 The label may be up to 25 characters in length (any leading and trailing whitespace is removed) and cannot contain any commas.

+**XSort** provides a simple auto-completion feature when entering unit labels.
+It maintains a list of previously entered labels, which is stored in your user preferences file (`.XSort.ini` in your home directory).
+As you start typing in the label cell, a "suggested" label will appear if what you've typed matches an entry in the suggestion list; hit `Return` to accept the suggestion.
+You can also hit the `Tab` key to update the unit label and immediately start editing the label for the next unit in the table.

 ### Delete
-Whenever a single unit (ie, a single row) is selected in the table, the **Edit | Delete** command is enabled.
+Whenever the primary focus unit is defined in the units table, the **Edit | Delete** command is enabled.
 Selecting this command will remove the unit from the table and move the selection to the next unit.

 Every unit in the units table has an associated internal cache file in the working directory which stores the unit's spike train, computed per-channel spike templates, and other metrics.
 To facilitate reversing the deletion, the cache file itself is not removed; the unit can be quickly restored by reloading its metrics from that file.

+### Relabeling or deleting multiple neural units at one time
+You can select any combination of units for editing purposes by holding down the `Alt(Option)` key while clicking on rows in the units table.
+The units in the **_edit selection set_** -- which is distinct from the display focus list -- are highlighted with a dark blue background in the UID cell only. `Alt-Click` toggles the selection status of the row/unit clicked. `Shift-Click` will add a contiguous range of rows to the edit selection set.
+Hitting the `Esc` key, the space bar, or `Shift-Alt-Click` will clear the selection.

+Once an edit selection is defined, edit the label of any neural unit and that label will also be assigned to each unit in the selection.
+The multi-unit relabeling is added to your edit history as a single operation and may be "undone" like any other operation.

+When the edit selection set is not empty, the `Edit | Delete` command is enabled and will read "Delete selected units" if more than one unit is selected.
+The selected units are deleted, again as a single undoable operation.
+This feature can be useful when you're eliminating "garbage" units.
+For example, to remove all units with fewer than 100 spikes, sort the table in ascending order by the **#Spikes** column, use` Shift-Click` to select all units with < 100 spikes, then `Ctrl(Command)-X` to delete the selected units.

+#### Notes:
+1. `Alt-Click` on the **Label** column will initiate an in-place edit of the unit label rather than toggle the selection status of the unit.
+2. When the edit selection set is empty, the `Edit | Delete` command applies to the primary focus unit, if defined.

 ### Merge
 Whenever two units (**not** three) are selected in the units table, the **Edit | Merge** command is available; selecting